XinyueZ/image-transition-sample/README.md

 #### Project with sampe codes, you can use what worth.

+My end product is fairly simple.
+We will be making an app that has a list of images with text, and when you click on an image the app will show a details screen.
+On Lollipop and above thanks to the transitions framework, the image from the grid will animate into place on the details screen.

+Under Lollipop we do followings:

 - "thumbnail" means meta-data from image-view on "list", inc. "left", "top", "width" and "height".

 - "transistor" stays on detail view  before the "target" of detail view  will be opened, it helps us to make a smooth transition from "thumbnail" to "target".